kinshukpratap-math/Apostol-calculus-expositions/README.md

-# Expositions in Rigorous Calculus & Mathematical Mentorship
+# Expositions in Rigorous Calculus

 Welcome to my academic portfolio.
 This repository documents my independent journey through **Tom Apostol's *Calculus* (Volume 1)**, focusing on proof-based real analysis, historical mathematical contexts, and the development of intuitive educational materials.